News

 The biggest surprise is the return of Emily Kinney as Beth Greene.

 It’s been over a decade, and she’s not coming back in the way fans might expect.
 Beth will appear through dream sequences, tied directly to Maggie’s state of mind.
-These moments are meant to dig into Maggie’s grief, the weight she’s been carrying for years, and the parts of her past that never really settled.
+These moments are meant to explore Maggie’s grief, the weight she’s been carrying for years, and the parts of her past that were never fully resolved.

 Beth becomes a way in.. a way to explore what Maggie avoids when she’s awake.